AlonahJ11/WHSTechNotes/journal.md

 | Franklin | second|  91A |
 | Hardeep  | third |  61F |
 | Marla    | first |  35B |
+# October 27, 2025
+Technology plays a huge role in keeping people safe before , during , and after natural disasters like hurricanes, floods, and wildfires.
+For example, weathers radar systems and satellite tracking allow meteorologists to predict storms early, giving people time to evacuate.
+Emergency alert systems on phones and social media platforms like Twitter or Facebook quickly share warnings and safty updates These tools save lives by giving accurate, real-time informationand connecting people to help faster.